top of page

 “A child with reactive attachment disorder can’t reap the benefits of therapeutic parenting until they let their guards down to trust safe adults,” says RAD Advocates President Amy VanTine.
 “That requires professional help.
 Parents can’t do it alone.
 In fact, attempting to do so can make matters worse.”

-The paradox of reactive attachment disorder is that safe, nurturing people feel triggering to a child with reactive attachment disorder.
+The paradox of developmental trauma/reactive attachment disorder is that safe, nurturing people feel triggering to a child with the disorder.
 Whatever their circumstances, kids with the disorder did not feel safe early in their lives.
 Therefore, the child is left not wanting, not willing, or not able (or some combination of all three) to feel safe, trust, or be vulnerable around parental figures.

 The safer, the more loving, the more patient, the more consistent, and the more therapeutically you parent a child with reactive attachment disorder, the less safe that child will feel if they're not ready for it.